openedx/edx-documentation/en_us/shared/set_up_course/studio_add_course_information/studio_creating_certificates.rst

        start the course until the required certificates are :ref:`activated<Activate a Certificate>`.

-       For information about starting the course, see :ref:`Determine Start and End Dates`.
+       For information about starting the course, see :ref:`Guidelines for Start and End Dates`.

     ===================
     Enable Certificates